Rina-Irene-arch/SP500_Index_Analysis_NAYA_Project/README.md

 ## Data description

-The source of the data is [S&P 500 Stocks (daily updated)](https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks?select=sp500_stocks.csv) dataset that was downloaded Kaggle.
+The source of the data is [S&P 500 Stocks (daily updated)](https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks?select=sp500_stocks.csv) dataset that was downloaded from Kaggle.

 The dataset contains data from the time period 28/07/2014 – 26/07/2024 The dataset unites 3 subsets, each in separate csv files: